 Choosing an engagement ring that embodies your unique style, feels timeless, and suits the kinds of activities you engage in on a daily basis can be challenging enough; on top of these considerations, I also see ring shoppers worry about whether they will find a wedding band that sits flush with the engagement ring.
 When my customers get brow-furrowingly concerned about it, I like to remind them that this decision is like any other they have made in their relationship: Be true to your style and values, and the rest always falls into place.
 Choose the engagement ring of your dreams, and the wedding ring will work itself out—and we’re here to make sure of it!

 The first step to choosing a closely fitted wedding band is determining whether your engagement ring can sit flush with a straight wedding ring.
 Many classic engagement ring styles are already designed to sit flush with a straight band.
-Look for an elevated head that allows the center gemstone to sit above the band, like in the Luxe Celtic Love Knot and the Halo Diamond Ring with Side Stones, both below:
+Look for an elevated head that allows the center gemstone to sit above the band, like in the Petite Shared Prong Diamond Ring and the Halo Diamond Ring with Side Stones.

 These styles and similar designs offer the simple option of pairing with a straight wedding band for a close fit.
 In addition, many Brilliant Earth engagement rings can be purchased as part of a matched set that includes a perfectly coordinated wedding band.
 But if your engagement ring has an elaborate shape that requires a custom fitted wedding ring, just contact our custom design team—we are happy to help you explore designing a custom piece!